bl1tzkr13g/self-sufficiency-wiki/docs/cookery/fats/tallow.md

 ## What is Tallow?

 Tallow is **rendered beef or mutton fat**, usually made from **suet** (the hard fat around kidneys).
-Once melted down and strained, it becomes a shelf-stable, waxy fat that was historically central to cooking, lighting, and survival.
+Once melted down and strained, it becomes a shelf-stable, waxy fat central to cooking, lighting, and survival.

-Unlike raw suet, tallow does not spoil quickly when stored properly, making it one of the most important traditional fats.

 ![Picture: Jar of cooled tallow](placeholder-tallow-jar.jpg)